harivansh-afk/Habit-Tracker/README.md

 ## 🚀 Features

 - Daily habit tracking and management
-- Visual progress indicators
+- Visual calendar view of habit completion
-- Customizable habit categories
+- Working current and best streak count for each habit
-- Responsive design for mobile and desktop use
+- Responsive design for desktop use
 - User-friendly interface

 ## 🛠️ Technologies Used